wangqinNick/tp/docs/DeveloperGuide.md

     between 1200 and 2000** only.\
     Expected: All CS2113T lectures on Monday between 1200 and 2000 are shown to the user.

-### Resetting the timetable
+#### 7.4.4 Resetting the timetable
 1. Reset the timetable
     1. Test case: `timetable -reset`\
     Expected: TimeTableManager clears and reinitialises the timetable.
 The user is prompted to input the current week for reinitialisation.

-### Calculating the Accumulated Cap after the current semester
+### 7.5 Calculating the Accumulated Cap after the current semester
 1. Calculate the Cap:
-    1. Test case: `cap 46 4.24`, where the modules in Module List has already been graded individually.\
+    1. Test case: `cap`, where the modules in module list has already been graded individually.\
     Excepted: Each module in `ModuleManager` will be checked for its `moduleCredit` and `grade`.
-    Using the accumulative CAP formula, the user's most updated CAP will be calculated and shown to user.
+    Using the CAP formula, the user's most updated CAP will be calculated and shown to user.

-### Grading an existing module in module list
+### 7.6 Grading an existing module in module list
 1. Grade the module:
     1. Test case: `grade CS2101 4 A+`, where the module `CS2101` has been previously added to the module list.\
     Expected: Module `CS2101` will be checked if its inside ModuleManager.
     Since `CS2101` exists then the attributes of `4` and `A+` which are module credit and grade, will be added to the Module.

-### Undo the previous command
+### 7.7 Undo the previous command
+**Do note that `undo` will only undo the last command that edited the data files, namely commands with a `PromptType` of `EDIT`.**
-1. Undo previous action:
+1. Undo:
-    1. Test case: `undo`, after the user has input in an initial command.\
+    1. Test case: `undo`, after the user has input `add -t finish work`.\
-    Expected: The previous Command that was input will be undone.
-Details of the success of the undone will be shown.
+    Expected: The task `finish work` is added to the task list.
+As the AddTaskCommand has a `PromptType` of `EDIT`, the addition of the task: `finish work` to the task list will be undone.
+Details of the successful undo will be shown.
-    2. Test case: `undo`, without any initial input by the user.\
+    2. Test case: `undo`, without any prior commands with a `PromptType` of `EDIT` since the program launch.\
-    Expected: Due to the fact that there is nothing to undo as there was no user input, details of the associated error message will be shown.
+    Expected: Due to the fact that there have been no commands with a `PromptType` of `EDIT`, nothing will be undone and details of the associated error message will be shown.

-### Saving data
+### 7.8 Saving data
 **Do note that if you exit the application without entering `bye`, ra.VI will still be able to retrieve data that was amended during that session.
 However, this is not a recommended way to use ra.VI.**\
 **Tampering with the files created by ra.VI, through any other application, may also cause ra.VI to malfunction and is